gazebosim/docs/contributing.md

 > All parameters that are not modified by a function should be marked as `const`, except for "Plain Old Data" (`int`, `bool`, etc).
 This applies to parameters that are passed by reference, and pointer.
 Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/Model.hh#L111-L112).

 1. **Pointer and reference variables**
-> Place the `*` and `&` next to the varaible name, not next to the type.
+> Place the `*` and `&` next to the variable name, not next to the type.
 For example: `int &variable` is good, but `int& variable` is not.
 Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/Model.hh#L96).

 1. **Camel case**
 > In general, everything should use camel case.
 Exceptions include SDF element names, and protobuf variable names.
 Here is an [example](https://github.com/ignitionrobotics/ign-gazebo/blob/de5b025968c9cf0cfbfd8a852458482e87c70c6c/include/ignition/gazebo/SdfEntityCreator.hh#L64-L65).